-$$[SET] \rightarrow MENU \rightarrow "Set Up" Tab \rightarrow MENU \rightarrow MENU$$
+$[SET] \rightarrow MENU \rightarrow "Set Up" Tab \rightarrow MENU \rightarrow$

-The camera will not start the image delete operation when you press [i] (Delete) while " Disabled" is turned on.
+The camera will not start the image delete operation when you press [im] (Delete) while " Disabled" is turned on.

-You can protect against accidental deletion of images by selecting "On" for Images by selecting "On" for
+You can protect against accidental deletion of images by selecting "On" for "im Disabled".

-Performing a format operation (page 108) will cause all images to be deleted, even if file deletion is disabled ("On" selected for " Disabled") for some images.
+Performing a format operation (page 104) will cause all images to be deleted, even if file deletion is disabled ("On" selected for "Images") for some images.